Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Experiments

 \paragraph{Effect of Scaling on Reasoning Capabilities of VLMs.}

 Here, we aim to investigate the impact of model size scaling on the reasoning capabilities of VLMs.
-To this end, we vary the size of VLMs and evaluate their performance under the end-to-end reasoning paradigm.
-Figure \ref{fig:scale_reason_taskacc} presents the task accuracies of this paradigm on the MNAdd-5dgt, MNLogic-5dgt, and KandLogic-5obj datasets.
-We observe that increasing the model size improves reasoning performance on MNAdd-5dgt and KandLogic-5obj, while failing to improve performance on MNLogic-5dgt, where the task accuracies remain around 50\%.
+To this end, we vary the size of VLMs and evaluate their performance under the end-to-end reasoning paradigm. \cref{fig:scale_reason_taskacc} presents the task accuracy of this paradigm on the MNAdd-5dgt, MNLogic-5dgt, and KandLogic-5obj datasets.
+We observe that increasing the model size improves reasoning performance on MNAdd-5dgt and KandLogic-5obj, while failing to improve performance on MNLogic-5dgt, where the task accuracy remains around 50\%.
 These results suggest that \textbf{scaling up the size of VLMs may not enhance reasoning for certain reasoning functions}, sharing similar views with \citet{al2024scaling}, which shows that scaling cannot aid relational reasoning.

-\paragraph{Effect of Scaling on Recognition Capabilities of VLMs.} To explore the impact of model size scaling on the recognition capabilities of VLMs, we apply \OurMethod~with varying VLM sizes and examine concept accuracies of the resulting models on the MNAdd-5dgt, MNLogic-5dgt, and KandLogic-5obj datasets.
-As shown in Figure \ref{fig:scale_recog_conceptacc}, an upward trend in concept accuracy is observed as the model size scales up, despite a slight dip from 3B to 7B.
-Specifically, when increasing from 3B to 32B, concept accuracies improve by 13\%, 19\%, and 58\% on the three datasets, respectively.
+\paragraph{Effect of Scaling on Recognition Capabilities of VLMs.} To explore the impact of model size scaling on the recognition capabilities of VLMs, we apply \OurMethod~with varying VLM sizes and examine concept accuracy of the resulting models on the MNAdd-5dgt, MNLogic-5dgt, and KandLogic-5obj datasets.
+As shown in \cref{fig:scale_recog_conceptacc}, an upward trend in concept accuracy is observed as the model size scales up, despite a slight dip from 3B to 7B.
+Specifically, when increasing from 3B to 32B, concept accuracy improves by 13\%, 19\%, and 58\% on the three datasets, respectively.
 These results suggest that \textbf{scaling up the size of VLMs effectively enhances their abilities in concept recognition}, aligning with findings from \citet{scaling_law_vlm, al2024scaling, vlm_survey}.
-Besides, due to the compositional nature of \OurMethod, task accuracies also gain improvement, as shown in Figure \ref{fig:scale_recog_taskacc}.
+Besides, due to the compositional nature of \OurMethod, task accuracy also gains improvement, as shown in \cref{fig:scale_recog_taskacc}.